9 Cool and Different Things to do in Florence, Italy

 Off the Beaten Path

-If you have the time in your itinerary, or just want to get out of the city for the day, then truffle hunting may just be the right activity for you.
+If you have the time in your itinerary or want to get out of the city for the day, truffle hunting may be the right activity for you.

 Many companies offer full or half-day trips to the surrounding countryside for the hike and the hunt.

-We ran out of time on our most recent trip, but I am planning to book a tour for the next one.
+We ran out of time on our most recent trip, but I plan to book a tour for the next one.

 Check out these yummy souvenirs to take home from Florence.